Zekfad/dart_lints/README.md

 [![pub package](https://img.shields.io/pub/v/zekfad_lints.svg)](https://pub.dev/packages/zekfad_lints)

-This package contains set of lints for [Flutter](https://flutter.dev/) and [Dart](https://dart.dev/) apps, packages, plugins.
+This package contains a set of lints for [Flutter](https://flutter.dev/) and [Dart](https://dart.dev/) apps, packages, plugins.

 This package is built on top of Flutter's `flutter.yaml` set of lints from